Physical Education

 • lead healthy, active lives.

+Our children are taught and understand that, sport and physical activities, support development of the working memory and help to embed values such as fairness, respect and develop mental well-being.
+The links between physical and mental health support the development of greater self-esteem, self-control, and the ability to rise to a challenge through developing resilience.
 We have a strong partnership with ‘Elite Coaching’ where the children have the opportunity to work with qualified coaches, alongside class teachers and teaching assistants.
 In addition to this, our school plays a supporting role with the development of a PE Pro App, in conjunction with Sports Directory.
 This helps our children to raise their aspirations through working with and being positive role models and raises the profile of PE, so that they continue to be healthy and active in later life

 Oracy and communication are fundamental skills that we believe equip our children to be life-long learners.
 PE supports this aim by children being able to respectfully discuss their performances and articulate their evaluation process with one another.
 Our pupils understanding that their voice is a vital tool required for supporting and developing one another’s performance, is crucial to aid success and promote the use of technical vocabulary.
 The vocabulary taught in PE links to many other areas of the curriculum, showcasing cross – curricular links.
 We encourage children to know, understand and apply this vocabulary in context.